 Over the years, wear and use had taken its toll on the old barracks building and the decision was made to build a new building.
 One of the members gave a piece of land to allow a new building to be erected that was only one mile south of their present building on U.S. 301.
 A new concrete building was started in 1960 and, with most of the work being completed by the members, was finished in 1963.
 The first services were held here the first Lord's day of 1964.
 The church has met here to the present time.
 Around 1977, five new classrooms were added with the members doing almost all of the work.

 In 1978, three men were recognized as elders to oversee the work of the church: Douglas Black, Jim Cooper and Jimmy Johnson.
 The church continued to prosper spiritually during this time.
 Full time preachers have been supported from 1958 to the present; as well as numerous preachers in other states and lands helped by these faithful brethren.

-Today the church at Trilacoochee, though without an eldership, is at peace and the word is faithfully preached by Bob Waldron and Andy Brenton.
+Today the church at Trilacoochee, though without an eldership, is at peace and the word is faithfully preached by Andy Brenton.
 Throughout our history we have had men serve in the office of the eldership.
 While different circumstances have taken them away from us we are working toward having men fill that important work again.

 Evangelists for the church at Trilacoochee

 Colin Williamson ~ 1958 - 1960